Ola-Daniel/blog/content/about/main/index.md

 intro: |
   I have always been fascinated by technology and its ability to solve complex problems.
 This passion led me to pursue a career in Cloud and Security.

-  a Cloud DevOps Engineer, my work involves designing, implementing, and maintaining cloud infrastructure to support software applications.
+  As a Cloud DevOps Engineer, my work involves designing, implementing, and maintaining cloud infrastructure to support software applications.
 I am particularly interested in the automation aspect of DevOps, as I believe that it can help teams to work more efficiently and effectively.
 I have experience working with AWS and Azure and I am always eager to learn new cloud technologies.

   In addition to my work in Cloud DevOps, I am also interested in cybersecurity.
 With the increasing prevalence of cyber attacks, I believe that it is essential for all technology professionals to have a solid understanding of cybersecurity principles.
 I am constantly learning about the latest threats and best practices to protect against them.